balazskreith/ntrt/README.md

 certain amount of time configured in the config.ini.
-The main purpose of the program is to listen and accumulate network activity using various filter type parallely and exporting the result to a csv file.
+The main purpose of the program is to listen and accumulate network activity using various filter type parallely and exporting the result into a csv file.

 **The Latest Version**